medcharet/Projet-de-Fin-d-Etude/README.md

-Based on the provided report on the estimation of the yield curve and Value at Risk (VaR), here is a draft of a README for your GitHub repository:
+Sure, here is the customized README with the copyright statement included:

 ---

-# Project Title: Yield Curve Modeling and Value at Risk Estimation
+# Yield Curve Modeling and Value at Risk Estimation

 ## Overview